Sindhura-b/Model-Predictive-Control/README.md

 yaw angle error (epsi)

-The two actuator inputs are:
+The model also has two actuator inputs which include:

 steering angle (delta)